-As at 31 December 2021, the Company has hedged the foreign exchange and interest rate risks arising from investment activities by entering into foreign exchange forward and cross currency swap contracts with the banks.
-The notional amount of these hedges is USD 923.9 million (2020: USD 486.5 million).
+As at 31 December 2022, the Company has hedged the foreign exchange risks arising from investment activities by entering into foreign exchange forward contracts with the banks.
+The notional amount of these hedges is USD 799.5 million (2021: USD 923.9 million).